oleg-shilo/shell-x/README.md

 * Support for complex nested context menus.
 * Support for console and windows menu actions.
+* Support for both batch files and PowerShell scripts.
 * Support for custom icons in the menu items.
 * The action definition is no longer a shortcut but a batch file so a menu action can have multiple steps.
 * Definitive menu items order thanks to the use of the sortable prefixes in the file names.